antistic/plover_cards/README.md

 The data is stored in `{your_plover_config_folder}/plover_cards/card_suggestions.pickle`.
 This gets saved when you disable the extension, quit Plover and every 5 minutes.

-### Using the hook

-- Enable the plugin
-  - Right click the Plover icon, "Configure", "Plugins" tab, check the box next to "plover_cards_hook", "Apply"

 ## Card Builder

+This is where you can look at the suggestions and choose which ones to export as a csv.
+It'll ignore any suggestions for words/phrases you already have in Anki, or previously added to the ignore file.

-### Before you start
+### Usage
-- Set up Anki
-  - Make an Anki collection
-  - Make a note type for your steno cards (it can be the default "Basic" type, but if you want to use Anki for anything else as well then you should make a new note type)
-- Use Plover and type some words that aren't in Anki
-- Start the card builder

 - Make sure Anki isn't already running
-  - Right click the Plover icon, "Tools", "Card Builder"
+- (from the menu) Right click the Plover icon, "Tools", "Card Builder"
+- (from the gui) Click "Card Builder" icon in the top bar of the main Plover window.

 ### Set Options